royalapplications/beyondnet/README.md

 ### Configuring the Generator

 - Currently, the generator takes a single required argument: `PathToConfig.json`.
 - Create a config file.
-See [Generator Config](#generator-config) for supported config values.
+See [Generator Configuration](#generator-configuration) for supported config values.
 - Run the generator with the path to the config file as the first and only argument (`beyondnetgen /Path/To/Config.json`).
 - If the generator was successful it will exit with 0 as exit code.
 - If errors were encountered they'll appear in the terminal along other log output.